whtcorpsinc/milevadb-prod/cmd/explaintest/README.md

     -v <vendor-path>: Add <vendor-path> to $GOPATH.

-    -c <test-name>|all: Create data according to creating statements in file "t/<test-name>.test" and save stats in "s/<test-name>_blockName.json".
+    -c <test-name>|all: Create data according to creating memexs in file "t/<test-name>.test" and save stats in "s/<test-name>_blockName.json".
                     <test-name> must has a suffix of '_stats'.
                     "all" for creating stats of all tests.